 Paying for links from penalised blogs

-86% of the blogs that Yell has been paying for content have lost all of their Google traffic despite having thousands of links to their blog.
-An indication these blogs may have been penalised for selling links.
+86% of the blogs that Yell has been paying for write content have lost all of their Google traffic despite having thousands of links to their blog.
+An strong indication that these blogs have been penalised for selling links.